Category Archives: Dog Friendly Beaches

 Nauset Beach Shark Safety

 To stay safe while enjoying Nauset Beach, it’s important to follow a few simple guidelines.
-For example, don’t swim alone, stay close to shore, and avoid swimming at dawn or dusk when sharks are more active.
-The beach also has a shark detection system in place, which alerts lifeguards when a shark is detected in the area.
+Don’t swim, surf, or boogie board alone.
+Stay close to shore, and avoid swimming at dawn or dusk when sharks are more active.

 The severe bleeding first aid kits are a stark reminder of the threats posed by Great White Sharks at Nauset Beach.